Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Tankless Water Heater Efficiency

-Tankless systems heat water only when needed, eliminating standby losses.
-According to the U.S. Department of Energy, tankless water heaters can be 24%–34% more energy-efficient for households using less than 41 gallons of hot water daily.
+Tankless systems heat water only when needed, which eliminates standby heat loss entirely.
+According to the U.S. Department of Energy, tankless water heaters can be 24% to 34% more energy-efficient for households that use less than 41 gallons of hot water per day.
+This efficiency advantage makes tankless systems particularly attractive for energy-conscious homeowners.

-Hot Water Demand in Michigan Homes
+Hot Water Demand and Household Size

 Traditional Water Heater Limitations